OhadRubin/mountain-goap-python/all_in_one.md

 TItem = TypeVar('TItem')
 TPriority = TypeVar('TPriority')

-# /// <summary>
-# /// A helper-interface only needed to make writing unit tests a bit easier (hence the 'internal' access modifier)
-# /// </summary>
 class IFixedSizePriorityQueue(IPriorityQueue[TItem, TPriority], Generic[TItem, TPriority]):
     """
     A helper-interface for fixed-size priority queues.
     """

-    # /// <summary>
-    # /// Resize the queue so it can accept more nodes.
-All currently enqueued nodes are remain.
-    # /// Attempting to decrease the queue size to a size too small to hold the existing nodes results in undefined behavior
-    # /// </summary>
-    # void Resize(int maxNodes);
     @abstractmethod
     def resize(self, max_nodes: int) -> None:
         """